Japan Pre-Worlds and World Cup

 The World Cup Series was designed as an open event to encourage teams to travel to new destinations, and as an opportunity for organisers to present their locations to all rafters and to test out their skills for running future big events like the World Rafting Champs.

-The 2017 Series, Men’s category, has been won by Rafting Team VIR of Serbia, who, by competing at the World Cup events in Austria and China, came away with a total of 1128 points.
-Well done to Team VIR, a nice feather in their hats (the nice ones they bought in Yushu 😀 ).
-Second was TR Hiko of Czech with 952 points which they gained by winning the China WC event.
-Third place was Team Ermak of Russia with 906 points, gained with second place at WC China.
+The 2016 Series, Men’s category, has been won by Rafting Team VIR of Serbia, who, by competing at the World Cup events in Austria and China, came away with a total of 1128 points.
+Well done to Team VIR, a nice feather in their hats (the nice ones they bought in Yushu :D ).
+Second was RT Alliance of Japan with 1000 points – a full house achieved at WC Japan.
+TR Hiko of Czech, with 952 points which they gained by winning the China WC event, takes third.

 In the Women’s category the Dutch Ladies Rafting Team have taken a convincing win with 1665 points which they gained with their second place overall at WC China and third place overall at the WC event in Wildalpen, Austria.
 Well done to them, they are always a force to be reckoned with.
 Second place goes to Hungaroraft with a total of 1260 points which they gained from taking part in the World Cup’s in Austria and China.
-Third place goes to New Zealand with 904 points which they gained from winning the World Cup event in China.
-They narrowly pipped RK Troja Coromoro of Czech who had 902 points from their win at WC Austria.
+Third place goes to The River Face of Japan with 1000 points, also a full house at the Japan WC.

 That concludes the World Cup Series for this year.
 Next year the first event in the Series will be the EC event in BiH on the Vrbas – so get yourself there!